By Eric Vandenbroeck and co-workers

 Ian Stephens, in an interview with one of Pakistan founding fathers and

-President of Pakistan Zia ul-Haq on January 1979, was
+President of Pakistan Zia ul-Haq in January 1979, was given the following

-given following account of the emergence of Pakistan.
-Stephens, who said he was
+account of the emergence of Pakistan.
+Stephens, who said he was speaking

-speaking "virtually as an honorary Muslim," voiced his concern over
+"virtually as an honorary Muslim," voiced his concern over the

-this was done basically in the last seven and a half years.
-Mr. Bhutto's way of
+been completely broken, and this was done basically in the last seven and a

-against the fathers, landlords against the tenants, and factory workers against
+fathers, landlords against the tenants, and factory workers against the mill

 incapable of economic production.
 It is because Pakistanis have been made to

-fundamental and important basis for the whole reformation of society is not how
+fundamental basis for the whole reformation of society is not how much cotton

-much cotton we can grow or how much wheat we can grow.
-Yes, they are in their
+we can grow or how much wheat we can grow.
+Yes, they are in their place

-own place important factors; but I think it is the moral rejuvenation which is
+important factors; but I think it is the moral rejuvenation which is required

-required first and that will have to be done on the basis of Islam, because it
+first and that will have to be done based on Islam, because it was on this

-was on this basis that Pakistan was formed ...
-We are going back to Islam not
+basis that Pakistan was formed ...
+We are going back to Islam not by choice but

-by choice but by the force of circumstances.
-If we had chosen we might as well
+by the force of circumstances.
+If we had chosen, we might as well have stayed

-have stayed with India.
+with India.
 What was wrong with that? ...
-It is not because of
+It is not because of anything other

-anything other than our cultural and moral awareness that in Islam is our only
+than our cultural and moral awareness that in Islam is our only salvation ...

-salvation ...
-Islam from that point of view is the fundamental factor.
-It comes
+Islam, from that point of view, is the fundamental factor.
+It comes before

-before wheat and rice and everything else.
-I can grow more wheat; I can import
+wheat and rice and everything else.
+I can grow more wheat; I can import wheat,

 Until recently,